mjdevkim/Notion-TLDR/README.md

-# Notion Webclippings AI Summarizer
+# Notion Web clippings AI Summarizer
 ![Notion Database Image](notion-db.png)
-**AI-generate one-liner summaries for Notion web clippings.**
+**One-liner summary generator for Notion web clippings** There is no point in saving posts, links, resources if you don't look back into it.
+Instead, export the link to it into your Notion database, then let this AI Summarizer summarize the content for you to read later.

 ## Setup